poviolabs/PovioKit/Resources/Networking/README.md

         }
 ```

-If an error occurs for some other reason after the response is already validated, most probably because of parsing error, an `AlamofireRestClient.Error.other(wrappedError)` instance is given to the user.
+If an error occurs for some other reason after the response is already validated, most probably because of parsing error, an `AlamofireNetworkClient.Error.other(wrappedError)` instance is given to the user.

+## Source code
+You can find source code [here](/Sources/Networking/AlamofireNetworkClient).